Daphne Martschenko

-Daphne Martschenko (born November 6, 1992 in London) is an American academic.
+Daphne Oluwaseun Martschenko (born November 6, 1992 in London) is an American academic, teaching Biomedical Ethics at Stanford University.

 Early life and education

-Martschenko was born in London, to Alex, a U.S. foreign service officer of Ukrainian heritage, and Oluwatoyin ("Toyin"), originally from Nigeria.
-She has three sisters and lived in Kyrgyzstan, Russia, and Ukraine while young.
+Martschenko was born in London, to a Ukrainian father who was a U.S. foreign service officer, and a Nigerian mother.
+She has three sisters.

+She lived in Kyrgyzstan, Russia, and Ukraine while young.
 She attended Oakton High School in Vienna, Virginia, where she was a member the crew team her freshman year.
 She later attended Stanford University in Stanford, California, where she majored in Slavic languages and anthropology.
-In 2014, she enrolled at the University of Cambridge, where she obtained a PhD, focused on the impact of behavioral genetics on the education system.
+In 2014, she enrolled at the University of Cambridge, where she successfully defended her PhD, focused on the impact of behavioral genetics on the education system.

 Rowing career

 While at Stanford, she earned two gold medals, one in the NCAA Division I Rowing Championship.
 She represented the United States at two World Rowing U23 Championships.
 While at the University of Cambridge, she competed in the Oxford-Cambridge Boat Race and was elected president of the Cambridge University Women's Boat Club for the 2018 boat race campaign.